lockss/laaws-metadataextractor/README.md

 org.lockss.plugin.auContentFromWs.urlListWs.timeoutValue=600
 org.lockss.plugin.auContentFromWs.urlListWs.userName=the-correct-user

+To specify the properties of the SOAP web service (like the classic LOCKSS daemon) used to get the artifact properties of a URL, add in config/lockss.opt the following options with the appropriate values:

+org.lockss.plugin.auContentFromWs.urlArtifactWs.addressLocation=http://localhost:8081/ws/ContentService?wsdl
+org.lockss.plugin.auContentFromWs.urlArtifactWs.password=the-correct-password
+org.lockss.plugin.auContentFromWs.urlArtifactWs.serviceName=ContentServiceImplService
+org.lockss.plugin.auContentFromWs.urlArtifactWs.targetNameSpace=http://content.ws.lockss.org/
+org.lockss.plugin.auContentFromWs.urlArtifactWs.timeoutValue=600
+org.lockss.plugin.auContentFromWs.urlArtifactWs.userName=the-correct-user

-To specify the properties of the web service (like the classic LOCKSS daemon) used to get the content linked to a URL of an Archival Unit, add in ./lockss.opt the following options with the appropriate values:
+To specify the properties of the SOAP web service (like the classic LOCKSS daemon) used to get the content linked to a URL of an Archival Unit, add in config/lockss.opt the following options with the appropriate values:

 org.lockss.plugin.auContentFromWs.urlContentWs.addressLocation=http://localhost:8081/ws/ContentService?wsdl
 org.lockss.plugin.auContentFromWs.urlContentWs.password=the-correct-password